What to do in a crisis, or if you fall ill

 Acute emergencies

 Call 112 when you experience an acute emergency that poses an immediate risk to health, life, or property.
-The number connects you to the police, the fire department, social emergency services, on-call priest, poison information, air rescue services and mountain rescue services.
+The number connects you to the rescue services, the police, the fire department, social emergency services, an on-call priest, and poison information.

 If you fall ill